adesmier/throughthestack-com/_posts/tutorials/2017-02-20-jekyll-gulp-workflow-with-netlify.md

 ---
 layout: tutorials
-title: Deplying to Netlify using Jekyll and Gulp
+title: Deploying to Netlify using Jekyll and Gulp
 category: tutorials
 image: assets/images/tutorials/cms-jekyll-contentful/header.jpg
-thumbnail: assets/images/tutorials/cms-jekyll-contentful/thumbnail.jpg
+thumbnail: assets/images/50x50.jpg
 time: 20 min
 comments: true
 heading: Netlify is a great solution that will allow you to host a static website, for free!
 Here were going to look at how to deploy your Jekyll based website to Netlify using the Gulp task runner.